Stylback/home-server/README.md

 After some [back of the napkin calculations](#approximating-power-draw) I've estimated my system to draw between 10 to 23W.
 As such my ideal PSU would be a power-brick style 50-100W PICO-PSU.
 I've had no luck finding such a model with the right mix of power-cables (_24-pin and SATA_) and have instead opted for a [be quiet!
 SYSTEM POWER B9](https://www.bequiet.com/en/powersupply/1285).
 Besides having all the cables I need, at 300W it offers a better low-load efficiency than a 450-500W model while still providing some head-room for upgrades.

 ### Case
-I wanted something discreet, affordable and with some room for expandability.
-The [Kolink Satellite](https://kolink.eu/Home/case-1/mini-itx-2/satellite.html) ticked all my boxes and also included a 120 mm rear-mounted fan.
+The [Kolink Satellite](https://kolink.eu/Home/case-1/mini-itx-2/satellite.html) ticked all my boxes; discreet and affordable with some room for expandability.
+It also included a 120 mm rear-mounted fan, I might however replace it with a Noctua [NF-A12X25 ULN](https://noctua.at/en/products/fan/nf-a12x25-uln/specification) down the line to reduce noise.

 ### RAM
 As stated on intel's and ASRock's websites; the J5040 _officially_ supports up to 8GB of RAM.